stonet-research/zns-tools/README.md

 STATE:  State of a zone (e.g, FULL, EMPTY)
 MASK:   The Zone Mask that is used to calculate LBAS of LBA addresses in a zone

-EXTENT: Extent ID in the order of extents returned by ioctl(), depciting logical file data ordering
+EXTID:  Extent number in the order of the extents returned by ioctl(), depciting logical file data ordering
 PBAS:   Physical Block Address Start
 PBAE:   Physical Block Address End